joshfrench/om-wiki-fork/Documentation.md

       (dom/h1 nil "Hello world!"))))
 ```

-It's important to understand the `my-widget` will be called many
+It's important to understand that `my-widget` will be called many
 times.
 Thus it's an anti-pattern to wrap `reify` in a `let` to
 allocate stateful entities like core.async channels.
 Stateful entities
 should be stored in component local state - `om.core/IInitState` or